Clinician scientist (neuroscience and brain disorders)

 What I'd do with the prize money: I would build a moving 3D temperature map of the brain so you can all see how brain temperature changes in space and time!

-This summer, using a special technique based on Magnetic Resonance Imaging (MRI), I will be scanning the brains of healthy volunteers at different times of the day to determine how brain temperature varies by brain region and with time.
-By combining many different images together from lots of people, I can build a 3D ‘map’ that charts how human brain temperature changes over the course of a day—this will create a ‘data map’ for other scientists to use.
+Last summer, using a special technique based on Magnetic Resonance Imaging (MRI), I scanned the brains of healthy volunteers at different times of the day to determine how brain temperature varies by brain region and with time.
+By combining many different images together from lots of people, I want to build a 3D ‘map’ that charts how human brain temperature changes over the course of a day—this will create a ‘data map’ for other scientists to use.
 But I want everyone to be able to explore this map, so I would put the money towards creating two versions:

 (1) one that can be explored online anywhere in the world via a dedicated study website